Buraddo23/STPT-timetable-script/README.md

 - _**M35**_: one timeslot only during school (currently ignored by script).
 The line had a variant, due to this, the b side doesn't generate a timetable.
 - **M36, M41, M44, M46, M47, M48** have variants
 - *M49*: school specific timeslots
-- **V1** should be created manually, the end station is in the middle, so the routes should relate to that (catedrală)
+- **V1** should be created manually, the end station is in the middle, so the routes should relate to that (catedrala mitropolitană)

-**Bold lines need complete manual creation of timetable** _**Mixed lines produce correct data partially**_ *Italic lines need minimal intervention on output*
+**Bold lines need complete manual creation of timetable**

+_**Mixed lines produce correct data partially**_

+*Italic lines need minimal intervention on output*

 ## Additional information:

 School lines are out of scope for the project.

 Lines not mentioned here have been tested and appear to work correctly